 It is important to make the distinction that the Metaverse is not a singular product or device, but rather a figurative world.
 Similar to how the Internet could be considered the host of Google, Yahoo, and other search engines, the Metaverse aims to become the host of the next generation of companies and products which aim to connect the Metaverse.

 The Metaverse could be enabled by emerging technologies including artificial intelligence, Web3, and Blockchain technology.
-To learn more about these emerging technologies, check out our recent blogs The Rise of AI and What is Web3.
+Want to learn more about about these emerging technologies?
+Check the following MicroVentures blogs to learn more:

 [1] https://bernardmarr.com/a-short-history-of-the-metaverse/